 Mobile Charging – At the time of this update, we did not have any information about mobile charging availability.
 If you know, click here to update this airport guide.

 Pharmacy – Location: departures area, landside.

-Post Office – Location: departures area, landside.
+Post Office – Send your last minute postcards to friends and family from airport’s post office.
+Location: departures area, landside.

 Showers – Not available.